Skip to content

 Conclusion

-I've been running this system for approximately 15 months, and it hasn't failed me yet.
+I've been running this system for approximately 4 years, and it hasn't failed me yet.

 If you have any feedback, feel free to email me to let me know about any more.